ADORSYS-GIS/webank-OnlineBanking/Docs/sonarqube.md

 - Docker (for local SonarQube setup)
 - SonarScanner CLI or SonarQube plugin in your preferred IDE
 - GitHub Repository (for CI/CD integration example)
-- Ensure your code has unit tests and generates a coverage report (e.g., lcov.info) for SonarQube to read and analyze.
+- Ensure your code has unit tests and generates a coverage report (e.g., jacoco for java code coverage) for SonarQube to read and analyze.

 ## SonarQube Installation Options